unlink2/ulas/README.md

 # ulas

-Unlink's light assembler is a C99 assembler without any external dependencies.
+Unlink's light assembler is a SM83 assembler without any external dependencies written in C99.

 ## Table of content